-The Faroe Islands have a large liquidity reserve, amounting to DKK3.4 billion (41% of operating revenues) in December 2017, which is well above the internal minimum liquidity threshold of DKK2.7 billion.
+The Faroe Islands have a large liquidity reserve, amounting to DKK3.7 billion as of end December 2018 (compared to DKK3.4 billion in Dec.
+2017), which is well above the internal minimum liquidity threshold of DKK2.8 billion.
 According to internal best practice, this reserve is only to be used during times of heightened market stress - if the reserve is drawn upon and drops below 15% of GDP, it is expected to be addressed and again reach internal limits during the next borrowing round.
-The 2017 liquidity reserve represented around 18% of Faroese GDP.
-The reserve amount exceeds necessary borrowing requirements in any single year and this mitigates the refinancing risk associated with their reliance on short term borrowing (see section "Refinancing risk due to debt structure and reliance on short term borrowing").
+The 2018 liquidity reserve represented nearly 20% of Faroese GDP.
+The reserve amount exceeds necessary borrowing requirements in any single year and this mitigates the refinancing risk associated with their reliance on short term borrowing (see section below).
 The liquidity pool is sufficient to cover scheduled debt repayments for the next two years.
+We expect the government to use its excess liquidity (i.e. above 15%-threshold) to pay down a part of the DKK1.1 bn. maturing bond in 2019 an only refinance the remaining amount.
 The fund is invested in a portfolio of highly rated securities with investments being spread across various assets classes with defined limits in order to maximise the returns.
-At least 70% of the total liquidity pool is invested in Aaa bonds.
+At least 70% of the total liquidity pool is invested in Aaa-rated securities.